Home Insurance

 The good news is, a standard home insurance policy also covers personal liability up to a certain amount, should you be sued for an injury sustained on your property.

-Hilton also suggests considering your home insurance limits around the holidays.
+Hilton also suggests considering your home insurance coverage limits around the holidays.
 All those expensive gifts under your tree, for instance, may not be covered in the event they’re damaged or stolen.

 “Especially if its jewelry or other items of high value,” says Hilton, “[these items] may have specific [coverage] limits that [policyholders] are not aware of, and they may want to check to see if their gift is adequately covered in the event of a fire or other loss.”